pschatzmann/pico-arduino/sandbox/mic_to_sd/README.md

  ## Processing Logic

+- We preallocate a fixed number of buffers.
-The mic_to_sd.cpp sketch is sampling the microphone with the help of the TimerAlarmRepeating into a buffer.
-On the second processor we just write the data to the SD card as soon as as the buffer is filled up.
+- The sketch is sampling the microphone with the help of the TimerAlarmRepeating into a available buffer.
+- On the second processor we just write the data to the SD card as soon as the buffer has been filled up.

-After the data has been written the buffer is make available to the microphone again.
+- After the data has been written the buffer is make available to the microphone again.

-We generate a new file with an increasing counter which is driven by the "save_every_n_min" constant.
+- New files are generated every minute with an increasing number in the name.

-We also expect a samping rate of 44100 Hz.
+- We also expect a samping rate of 44100 Hz.
 To be able to verify if the timer is working as expected, we just print the measured sampling rate every 10 seconds (in the loop()).

-This basic logic can be made available __with only 100 lines of code__!
+This basic logic can be made available __with only 200 lines of code__!

  ## Connections for the cjmcu-622 Microphone